jinghao666/kdenlive/dev/ideas/Same-Track-Crossfades.md

 * [ ] Usability and consistency is checked
 * [ ] has to be implemented before [Trimming](https://invent.kde.org/kde/kdenlive/-/wikis/dev/ideas/Trimming)

+## Open questions

+* What kind of video transitions are used?
+Simple blending or any?

 ## Intro

 Inputs: